Lukas-Razz/CSharp_Demo_DependencyInjection/slides/slides.md

 * Typical lifecycles are:
 * **Transient** - each resolution gives new instance
 * **Singleton** - one global instance
-  - Proffered way of implementing singleton!
+  - Preferred way of implementing singleton!
 * **Scoped** - depending on an explicit scope
 * **PerGraph** - one per dependency graph
 * Keep in mind that not every container implements them or calls them the same